stephull/CIS3319work/lab-2/README.md

 * September 2021

 # Files (main)
-* main: Main program, executable
+* main: Main program, executable.
-* configurations:   Constants for all files, holds all imports, and all functionalities/methods
+* configurations:   Constants for all files, holds all imports, and all functionalities/methods.
-* server: server program for socket networking
+* network: client and server socket networking program.
-* client: client program

 # Files (other)
-* HMAC.txt: text file for containing HMAC key
+* HMAC.txt: text file for containing HMAC key.
-* DES.txt: text file for containing DES key
+* DES.txt: text file for containing DES key.

-# Sources